Shades Cahaba and Homewood City Schools

 Shades Cahaba was the only public school in the area offering special education classes.

-The Jefferson County school system integrates all schools with a chance to attend any school.
-The first African-American students enter Shades Cahaba during the 1966-1967 school year, most coming from Rosedale School.
+The Jefferson County school system integrates all schools with the option to attend any school.
+The first African-American students entered Shades Cahaba during the 1967-1968 school year, most coming from Rosedale School.

 On December 22, 1969, the Homewood City Council established the Homewood Board of Education, which would assume authority on July 1, 1970.